yilingu0094/yilingu0094.github.io/_pages/cv.md

 <center>Figure 3:  Forage Financing Model</center>

-$\color{DarkGoldenRod}{(2)}$ <span style="color:DarkGoldenRod">Accounts Receivable Financing:</span> Much like the chattel mortgage financing service, the accounts receivable financing service also provides stockyard financing solutions.
-The collateral, however, changes from frozen stocks to accounts receivable of downstream customers for better liquidity (shown in Figure 4).
-Nevertheless, this service pretty much depends on the establishment and popularization of electronic accounting systems, otherwise, the supervision of accounts receivables encounters the risk of control.
-Additionally, both chattel mortgage financing and accounts receivable financing can be applied with blockchain if available.
+$\color{DarkGoldenRod}{(2)}$ <span style="color:DarkGoldenRod">Accounts Receivable Financing:</span> Much like the chattel mortgage financing service, the accounts receivable financing service also provides stockyard financing solutions shown in Figure 4.
+However, for greater liquidity, the collateral is changed from frozen inventories to accounts receivable of downstream clients.
+However, this service largely depends on the development and use of information accounting systems; otherwise, the operational risk of accounts receivable monitoring and retracing exists.

 <div align=center><img src=" /images/10.png " width="80%"></div>